Contactless Payments: User experience and How to secure

 Card issuers such as Visa or Mastercard already have contactless solutions and most debit and credit cards have begun to incorporate this technology.
 In addition, many financial entities such as La Caixa or BBVA have already implemented solutions with this type of technology.

+However, the habit of use is not very widespread among users, who still prefer to hand in their card at stores.
 Technological manufacturers are also developing solutions in this area, such as Samsung Pay , available since June in Spain, and Apple Pay, which has no date yet but is rumored to be in the last quarter of this year.

 Although it is technically possible to make these types of payments with little effort, observing users in the real world paints a rather different picture.